tschanni/thm-NormGraphicsGenerator/README.md

 If you wish to contribute to the development of this project, open an issue or pull request on GitHub.

 ### License
-This project is released under the MIT License.
+This project is released under the BSD-2-Cause license.
 Please refer to the LICENSE file for more details.

 That concludes the quick start guide for the "thm-NormGraphicsGenerator" project.
 Enjoy developing and using the project!